strepkov/demonstrator/tutorialText/solution03.md

 ### To carry out a parallel parking between two cars.

-To solve that tutorial you have to use the MainController, like you did in the other tutorials.
-Here we are using the sensors fl and fr in the MainController.
+To solve that tutorial you have to use the MainController, like you did in the other tutorials:

 ```sh
 package simulatorParkingModel;